WSU-kduncan/ceg3120-kaitlynnewsad/git-guide.md

   - `git status`
 - clone
   - Clone a repository into a new directory
-  - 'git clone'
+  - `git clone`
 - add
   - Add file contents to the index.
-If you want to make changes in the next commit must run 'git add' again.
+If you want to make changes in the next commit must run `git add` again.
-  - 'git add'
+  - `git add`
 - rm
 - commit
 - push